-You may feel sore immediately after your Lap Band procedure.
+You may feel sore immediately after Lap-Band.
 Pain medication can help manage any discomfort.
-Your surgeon will advise you on which over-the-counter medications are safe to take after Lap-Band surgery and may prescribe some prescription painkillers.
+Your surgeon will advise you on which over-the-counter medications are safe to take after surgery and may prescribe some prescription painkillers.
 Your mouth may be extremely dry after your weight loss surgery.
 You will only be able to take a sip of water or chew on an ice chip right after the procedure.
 You will need someone to drive you home after the surgery.
 Your surgeon should provide postoperative instructions and inform you of potential complications to look out for after surgery (and what to do should they occur).

 Rest as much as possible after your surgery, but try to walk often during your Lap-Band recovery.
 Early ambulation will help increase your circulation and can reduce your risk of developing a potentially fatal blood clot in your leg.